Last updated on March 8, 2023.

 If all you have is SuiteCloud Developer I, you probably want to shelve it at this point as it’s pretty outdated although still valid.
 Consider an upgrade.

 3. Will the new exams be more difficult than the SuiteCloud Developer II exam?

 There is currently no indication to this effect.
-In fact, as of the time of writing (January 12, 2023), sample tests have not yet been published for the new exams for us to assess.
-Nevertheless, given that the content is not changing, anyone who passed the Developer II exam should be able to pass the two new exams.
+Given that the content is not changing, anyone who passed the Developer II exam should be able to pass the two new exams.
 There is a caveat though: Since NetSuite does not publish their pass mark or how they weigh different parts of the exam, there is a theoretical chance that someone who passed the Developer II was weak in one of the areas but passed anyway because their overall average was good enough.
 Taking two new exams, that candidate might not be successful in the one that is heavy on their area of weakness.
 This is theoretical and you likely won’t find out per #1 above.

 4. Should I register for the Developer II certification while it is still available or take the two new exams?

 As of March 1, 2023, this is no longer an option as the SuiteCloud Developer II certification exam has been removed.

 It’s up to you.
 If you care about the economics and given that there’s no change in content, the Developer II certification makes sense while it lasts.
 However, if you care about the buzz and number of certifications, or you are trying to position yourself strategically for the future knowing that the new certifications will evolve with time, you can go for the new exams.
 Of course, if you’re reading this after February 2023, you no longer can take the Developer II exam.

 5. Do I need to take both of the new developer certifications?